Query Optimization & Cursors: High-Performance IndexedDB Patterns for Offline-First Apps

 processRecord(cursor.value);

-// Yield to event loop to prevent main-thread blocking
+// Yield to the event loop before starting the next batch

 await new Promise((r) => setTimeout(r, 0));